XeoGillis/WeatherApp/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-The following steps below will explain how to get this app running yourself.
+The following steps below will explain how to get this app up and running yourself.

 ### Prerequisites